christianebacani/Roadmap/README.md

 ### Database Design

 This section covers advanced database design principles, including normalization, schema design, and best practices for creating scalable data systems.

+### Data Warehousing Concepts

+This directory contains all the projects that I implemented/created after learning the concepts for `Data Warehousing` that is really crucial for building `Data Platforms` that supports `Business Intelligence`, `Analytics`, `Data Science`, and `ML/AI Operations`.
+It is one of the important concepts that a Data Engineer should know.

 ### Coding Challenges using Python and SQL